MarvNC/JP-Resources/readme.md

 ### Special Thanks

 Much thanks to Renji-xD for rewriting the handlebar to find a minimum value.
-Thanks to GrumpyThomas and pj for some suggestions.
+Thanks to GrumpyThomas, pj, and aka_baka for some suggestions.

 ## Sorting Mined Anki Cards by Frequency